 SnapWords® contents Dolch, Fry, Fountas & Pinnell

-From a customer this week:
+From a Customer:

 “I bought this set [SnapWords® List A] last week and wanted to give it a test run before I left feedback.
 It works!
 I work with a little boy in 1st grade who is dyslexic (along with a diagnosis of Childhood Apraxia of Speech).
 I picked a few cards this week that include his target speech sounds.
 We did them a few minutes each day this week, and he can identify and say two of them without the visual cues!
 He caught on quickly to the hand motions - I didn't think about it, but he uses his hands a lot already when he communicates.
 I made a page with lots of words all over it, and he can find the ones he knows and say them.
 He's so excited - I'M so excited!
 On his recent benchmark testing, he only knew the same two sight words he knew at the beginning of the year.
 He has a long way to go, but I really bragged on him for basically doubling his sight word inventory in one week!
-I love this product, and I will definitely be back for more sets once he masters List A!” - Karen P. commented on SnapWords Sight Word List A Pocket Chart Cards
+I love this product, and I will definitely be back for more sets once he masters List A!” - Karen P. commented on SnapWords® Sight Word List A Pocket Chart Cards